 Its most popular attraction in modern times is a landmark called The Atomium.
 Built in 1958 for Expo 58, it stands 102 metres tall and is made of stainless-steel spheres that connect to form a cell unit representing an iron crystal.

-Due to the high footfall in the area, there is a huge range of shop, bars, restaurants and accommodation.
+Due to the high footfall in the area, there is a huge range of shops, bars, restaurants, and accommodation.
 The styles and prices of each vary dramatically, ensuring everyone will be able to find something to accommodate them during their stay, no matter their taste or budget.

 Stay In Brussels Expo If you want to see The Atomium; you are attending an event or fair; you want a wide range of shops, bars, restaurants and hotels.🔍FIND BEST HOTELS IN BRUSSELS EXPO

-10. Saint Gery, a great area for nightlife
+10. Saint Gery, where to stay in Brussels for nightlife

-Saint Gery was originally an island in the Senne River; however, the waters have since been diverted, connecting the neighbourhood to the mainland.
-Its location near the historic centre of the city makes it a fabulous option for those interested in culture and history during their stay.
+Saint Gery was originally an island in the Senne River; however, the waters have since been diverted, connecting the neighborhood to the mainland.
+Its location near the historic center of the city makes it a fabulous option for those interested in culture and history, and lively nightlife.

-Stay In Saint Gery If Nightlife is a priority during your stay; You want to be near the historic centre of the city.🔍FIND BEST HOTELS IN ST. GERY
+Stay In Saint Gery If Nightlife is a priority during your stay; You want to be near the historic center of the city.🔍FIND BEST HOTELS IN ST. GERY

-Koekelberg is an almost exclusively residential area, located around 5km from the centre of Brussels.
-With the smallest population of any neighbourhood in Brussels, it has a peaceful atmosphere, ideal for those seeking a quiet break away.
+Koekelberg is an almost exclusively residential area, located around 5km from the center of Brussels.
+With the smallest population of any neighborhood in Brussels, it has a peaceful atmosphere, ideal for those seeking a quiet break away.

 However, unlike many residential parts of the city, Koekelberg has a number of incredibly popular attractions too.